freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/020_Defining_Properties/+page.md

 References are always by name, therefore the referred concept must have a `name` property of type `identifier`.

-In the following example the concept `InsuranceProduct` holds a list of references to `InsuranceParts`. x
+In the following example the concept `InsuranceProduct` holds a list of references to `InsuranceParts` in the property `parts`.

 ```proto
 // DocuProject/src/defs/language-main.ast#L53-L65